robey/wibble/docs/ast.md

   - description (for debugging)
   - span (from packrattle)
   - children[]
+  - precedence (lower is higher)
 - optionally:
   - comment
   - trailingComment

-X = eliminated by transformations

 - a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> type).
 - a few nodes will grow a "type" field to hold the descriptor of the object being created.

+X = eliminated by transformations

 ## constants